James Ashton (politician): Politics

 Ashton re-contested the seat of Goulburn at the New South Wales election of July 1901 and was elected with a majority vote of 63.1 percent.
-During his time in the New Souh Wales parliament Ashton began to study law.
+During his time in the New South Wales parliament Ashton began to study law.
 He passed his final examination in 1902 "but delayed entering at the Bar, because he had a lucrative connection as a land agent".
-In 1903 James and Helen Ashton moved into 'Tueila', their waterfront home at Double Bay, where they continued to live for the rest of their lives.
+In 1903 James and Helen Ashton moved into 'Tueila', their waterfront home at Double Bay, and lived out their lives.

 Ashton sought re-election for the seat of Goulburn at the New South Wales election of August 1904 and was elected with a majority vote of 56.2 percent.
 On 29 August 1904 he was appointed Secretary for Lands in the formation of the Carruthers government.
 Under the State constitution at that time newly-appointed ministers from the Legislative Assembly had their seats vacated and were required to successfully contest the election before taking up their appointments.
 Ashton was elected as the only candidate for the seat of Goulburn in the by-election held in September 1904, one of four new ministers re-elected unopposed.

 During his tenure as lands minister Ashton was required to deal with allegations of bribery made against his predecessor, former minister Paddy Crick.
 In May 1905 Justice William Owen was appointed to conduct a Royal Commission to investigate the administration of the Lands Department.
 A year later, in an interim report, the Royal Commission concluded that Crick had received corrupt payments and recommended that the department's administration should be conducted by a non-political Board of Commissioners.
 Crick was charged, but the jury could not agree on a verdict and the former minister was ultimately expelled from parliament.
 Ashton attempted to implement the appointment of a Board of Commissioners, but the bill eventually lapsed.

 In January 1907 it was reported in the press that Ashton "will not seek re-election in the next Parliament".
 By March 1907 he announced that he would be retiring "from active politics".
 Ashton continued to serve as Minister for Lands until the parliament was dissolved in August 1907 and did not contest the following election.
 In September 1907 Ashton was appointed to a seat in the Legislative Council and subsequently appointed as an "honorary minister" without portfolio in the ministry under the Premier Charles Wade, who formed a government after the resignation of Joseph Carruthers.

 In December 1908 Ashton took on the role of acting-Premier, during which period he "suspended his private business" as "the legal advocate for land owners and land companies".
 Ashton resigned as 'honorary minister' with effect on 25 June 1909, "owing to the pressure of private business".
 He continued to serve on the Legislative Council until April 1934, when the council was reformed by members indirectly elected by the Parliament.